The 9 Best Natural Remedies for Constipation

 Dried fruits in general, andparticularly prunes, can help the digestive system to function well.
 Prunes are specially good for that because they are rich in sorbitol, which encourages bowel movement.
 It is recommended to soak the prunes in boiling water for a few hours, eat them and drink the juice generated, preferably in the morning before a meal.
 Also dried figs assist with the bowel movement, mainly because they are high in fiber.
 You can also eat them after soaking them in boiling water.

-4. Fresh tomato puree and beetroot
+4. Fresh tomato puree, beetroot and kiwifruit

 Eating fresh tomato puree along with a tablespoon of olive oil will help the intestines to function properly.
 So does eating a nice dose of fresh beetroot.
+Also a number of human clinical studies have found kiwifruit a highly effective way to provide relief from constipation.

 5. Don’t peel fruits and vegetables